sweattep/ancient_quotes/README.md

 >Cleanse yourself before your own eyes lest another cleanse you.

+>Work according to your position, indeed, I am working

+>There is not among us any except that he has a known position

 >follow not [personal] inclination, lest you not be just

 >They are clothing for you and you are clothing for them